Who We Are

 Michigan Small Business Development Center

 The Michigan Small Business Development Center provides counseling, training and secondary market research for Michigan’s new business ventures, existing small businesses, expanding new businesses and new technology companies.
 The MI-SBDC Southwest Michigan is located at the Western Michigan University Haworth College of Business.
-Entrepreneurs and small business owners may access services by calling (269) 387-6004 or visiting SBDCMichigan.
+Entrepreneurs and small business owners may access services by visiting SBDCMichigan.

 SCORE is a nonprofit association dedicated to educating entrepreneurs and helping small businesses start, grow, and succeed nationwide.
 SCORE is a resource partner with the U.S. Small Business Administration (SBA), and has been mentoring small business owners for more than forty years.